AnonymerNiklasistanonym/SendGmailSimplified/README.md

 # SendGmailSimplified
 Send with only 3 lines of python code a email over the official Gmail API.
 Easy to add and simple to use.
+Attachments only supported on python 2.

 **Virtual environment:** [How to setup and use `virtualenv` to run this script](VIRTUALENV.md)